 Constipation that is resistant to magnesium supplementation.

-Unexplained weight gain due to reduced metabolism that enlarges fat cells which sequester T4, causing depletion and further sluggishness.
+Unexplained weight gain due to reduced metabolism that enlarges fat cells which sequester and deplete T4, causing further sluggishness.

 High cholesterol resistant to cholesterol lowering drugs.

 Low libido, PMS, miscarriage, and infertility due to disruption of testosterone, estrogen, and progesterone.

 Abdominal cramping and IBS due to reduced muscular activity of bowel wall due to thyroid depletion.

 Hypothyroidism can be primary or secondary.
 Primary hypothyroidism can easily be cured with administration of thyroid replacement therapy.
 If hypothyroidism symptoms such as low body temperature, fatigue, dry skin and weight gain persist despite thyroid replacement therapy regardless of laboratory values, one must look elsewhere for the cause of low thyroid function.

 Secondary hypothyroidism is low thyroid function caused by malfunction of another organ system.
 One of the most frequently overlooked causes is Adrenal Fatigue.
 Adrenal Fatigue is perhaps the most common cause of secondary hypothyroidism, both clinically and sub-clinically.
 Low adrenal function often leads to low thyroid function, classically evidenced by high thyroid binding globulin (TBG), low free T4, low free T3, high TSH, and low body temperature.
 Few physicians are trained to detect this connection.
 Fortunately, secondary hypothyroidism can be reversed when the underlying root problem (such as Adrenal Fatigue) is resolved.

 Message from Dr. Lam